Davis-Tan-IT/Wordle-Solver-Web-/README.md

 What makes Wordver truly remarkable is its frictionless, interactive input matrix.
 You can comfortably type out your letters, click the tiles to match your real-time Wordle color feedback (Grey, Yellow, or Green), and let the algorithm do the heavy lifting.
 The engine immediately flags absolute solutions, calculates maximum cluster sizes, and profiles trap-resistant paths to guarantee your victory streak stays completely unbroken.
 Whether you are looking to study the deep mathematics behind optimal word selection or simply want a flawless mechanical companion to conquer the daily puzzle, Wordver provides the raw computational power and elegant interface to elevate your game.

-NOTE : Word list of solution.txt and allowed.txt might change overtime, feel free to change it yourself.
+NOTE : -Word list of solution.txt and allowed.txt might change overtime, feel free to change it yourself.
+       -This solver will suggest CRANE as the first guess.
+However, if you want to make your first guess with other words, feel free to delete the word using backspace, then enter your new word.